KeerthiSagarSN/rospygradientpolytope/README.md

 ```

 #### IF you encounter CMAKE Error : Install all ROS- Dependencies - (Only when CMAKE Error !)
-##### Remove any underscores in the package name while typing in the MISSING-PACKAGE below
+##### Replace underscores "_" with "-" in the package name while typing in the MISSING-PACKAGE below
 ```
 $ sudo apt install ros-noetic-MISSING-PACKAGE